Register your office to receive a $50 credit towards your first case.

 Deciding when to officially flag a case as a “rush” is key.
 This request should be reserved for truly time-sensitive situations.
 For example, if a patient has a major life event on the horizon, like a wedding or graduation, that’s a clear reason to request an expedited timeline.
 Clinical emergencies, such as a fractured anterior tooth for a patient in a public-facing role, also warrant a rush order.
 By using the rush option thoughtfully, you ensure your lab partner can give these cases the special attention they require.
 This approach helps you become a priority client and builds a foundation of mutual respect with your dental lab team.

-How to Create Your Rush Case Protocol
+Setting Up Your Step-by-Step Rush Case Protocol

 When a rush case lands on your desk, it’s easy for a sense of panic to set in.
 The key to handling these situations smoothly isn’t just working faster; it’s working smarter with a clear, repeatable plan.
 A rush case protocol is your practice’s playbook for urgent situations.
 It standardizes your workflow, minimizes errors, and ensures your team and your lab partner are perfectly aligned from the start.